 However, in order to decrypt the data the recipient must have access to the correct type of hardware to read the disc (ie access to a CD drive) and compatible software to decrypt the data (in some cases the exact same software will be needed).
 This can cause some difficulties in corporate environments which have disabled access to CD drives or do not permit users to install unauthorised software.

 You also need to consider a method to transfer the key or password to the recipient.
 To achieve the maximum guarantees that can be offered by the use of encryption the password must be transferred over a separate communication channel, eg by disclosing the password over the telephone upon confirmation that the package has been delivered.
-Including the password within the same envelope as the disc significantly reduces the protection offered from the encryption.
+Including the password within the same envelope as the disc effectively removes the protection offered from the encryption.

 The ICO investigation found the information was not encrypted.